jbottum/t5pat/langchain_markdown46.md

 In the search field that appears, type "Terminal" and press "Return" or click on the "Terminal" application from the search results.

-Once the Terminal is open, you will see a command-line interface where you can type commands and interact with the macOS command-line environment.
+Once the Terminal is open, you will see a command-line interface where you can type commands and interact with the MacOS command-line environment.

 ## Installing Python3

 Installing Python on a Mac is relatively straightforward.
 Here's a step-by-step guide to help you:

 Check the installed version (optional): Open the Terminal application (found in the Utilities folder within the Applications folder) and type python3 --version to see if Python is already installed on your system.
-Note that macOS usually comes with a pre-installed version of Python.
+Note that MacOS usually comes with a pre-installed version of Python.

 Download Python: Visit the official Python website at https://www.python.org/downloads/ and click on the "Download Python" button.
-Choose the latest stable version suitable for your macOS.
+Choose the latest stable version suitable for your MacOS.

 Run the installer: Locate the downloaded Python3 installer package (e.g., python-3.11.x-macosx11.x.pkg) and double-click on it to start the installation process.
 Follow the prompts and instructions in the installer.